ligang19999/115/courses/高级计量经济学/Finance and Corporate Innovation_A Survey copy.md

 * their findings suggest that the China trade shock reduces firm profitability in US manufacturing, inducing these firms to cut back on innovation and other economic activities.

 <hr align = "center" width="90%" size = 5 color = 'lightgreen'/>

-In addition to the market structure and the banking system, taxes are another important macro-level economic force that is largely out of the control of corporate managers but may affect their incentives to innovate

 **Paper:** Atanassov and Liu (2016).Corporate income taxes, pledgeable income and innovation